Are Quest Cookies Healthy? Here Is The Answer

 Cellulose: It is an insoluble fiber found in plants.
 It is added to improve Quest cookie’s fiber content.

-Instead of sugar, Quest cookies are sweetened using sugar alcohols such as Erythritol.
-They also contain other sweeteners in smaller amounts, such as Stevia(in protein cookies) and Sucralose(in frosted cookies).
+Instead of sugar, Quest cookies are sweetened with sugar alcohol like Erythritol and sweeteners like Stevia(in protein cookies) and Sucralose(in frosted cookies).

-However, it is still important to consume erythritol in moderation as too much can result in digestive issues such as bloating, gas or cramps.
+However, consuming too much of erythritol can result in digestive issues such as bloating, gas or cramps.

-Quest cookies contain 4-6g of sugar alcohol per serving, depending on the flavor.
+Quest cookies contain 4-6g of sugar alcohol per cookie, depending on the flavor.
 The daily sugar alcohol limit is 10-15g.

 Overall, Quest cookies are a great option for those looking to cut down on added sugar.

-Here is a table showing the sugar content of all Quest cookie flavors.
+Here is a table showing the sugar content of all Quest cookies flavor.

-Quest protein cookies are a great source of protein containing 15g per serve.
-The peanut butter chocolate chip flavor contains the most protein, with 16g per serving.
+The peanut butter chocolate chip flavor contains the most protein, with 16g per cookie.

-The protein in Quest protein cookies comes from a combination of whey protein isolate, milk protein isolate, and calcium caseinate.
+The protein in Quest protein cookies comes from multiple sources such as whey protein isolate, milk protein isolate, and calcium caseinate.

 On the other hand, the protein in Quest frosted cookies comes from milk proteins such as whey protein isolate, calcium caseinate, sodium caseinate and micellar casein.